 Relationship Reality Check: A Diagnostic Guide

-What this is: A three-part tool to help you understand what’s actually happening in your relationships—not what you hope is happening, not what you’re told is happening, but what the repeated patterns reveal.
+What this is: A four-part tool to help you understand what’s actually happening in your relationships—not what you hope is happening, not what you’re told is happening, but what the repeated patterns reveal.

 Who this is for: Anyone who feels exhausted, confused, or stuck in a relationship (romantic, family, friendship, work) and wants clarity about whether they’re experiencing normal friction, healthy asymmetry, or something more concerning.